maxxNcode/say-to-go/TROUBLESHOOTING.md

 1. Try the "Next Near Area" button to find nearby locations with imagery
 2. Search for well-known tourist areas or city centers
 3. Try a different, major city nearby
+4. The app now automatically searches for nearby cities with available imagery when direct coverage is unavailable

 ## Mapillary/360° View Issues